powenyao/powenyao.github.io/_portfolio/portfolio-SSS.md

 to utilize three-dimensional (3D) space in virtual reality.

 To this end, the user is placed in a sandbox environment with instructions on the spellcasting system, the equipment system, and the various equipment and how they enable different spatial interactions to cast spells.
-In addition, a simple shooting range to get familiar with the different spatial interactions.
+A simple shooting range allows the user to get familiar with the different spatial interactions.

 # Spellcasting System